With Will Bojorques

 - S-190 - Introduction to Wildland Fire Behavior (course description)

 All courses (L-180, S-130, S-190) are combined and will be placed on a single certificate, signed by the lead instructor and awarded to each individual student upon successful completion of the entire 40-hour course.

 Additional certificates to be completed online by the students include:

 - IS-100.C: Introduction to the Incident Command System, ICS 100 (course description)

 - IS-700.B: An Introduction to the National Incident Management System (course description)

-The College of Extended Education & Global Engagement anticipates rescheduling the course to a later late.
+The College of Extended Education & Global Engagement anticipates rescheduling the course to a later date in 2021.

 Instructor Will Bojorques has 10 years teaching basic wildland fire training/FOR 480.
 He has 15 years fighting wildland fire.
 (13 with the US Forest Service, 2 with the Bureau of Land Management.
 Module experience: 7 years with hand crews, 1 year with Type 6 engines, 7 years in wildland fire prevention Red Card Qualifications: Type 4 Incident Commander, Type 1 Firefighter, Crew Boss, Heavy Equipment Boss, Helicopter Crew Member, Wildland Fire Investigator & Prevention Technician.